cielecki/day-composer/README.md

 **New to Obsidian?** Check out [why we chose Obsidian](docs/why-obsidian.md) as the foundation for Life Navigator.

-### 🌟 Key Features
+### Key Features

+#### 🧠 **Context-Aware AI That Knows You Deeply**
+Unlike generic ChatGPT, Life Navigator's AI has access to your personal context, goals, relationships, and history through your linked files.
+It can provide personalized coaching, insights, and guidance based on your actual life situation, not generic responses.

+#### 🎭 **Multiple Customizable AI Personalities (Modes)**
+Switch between different AI personalities based on your needs:
+- **Assistant Mode**: General-purpose helper for tasks, scheduling, and information management
+- **Reflection Mode**: Thoughtful, contemplative personality that can help with identify patterns you might miss or alerting you to correlations (like mood and sleep)
+- **Planner Mode**: Intelligent scheduling and task management personality that helps you automatically organize your day, set priorities, and maintain focus on what matters most
+- **Bro Mode**: Motivational, direct personality for encouragement and accountability
+- **Songwriter Mode**: Creative personality for artistic expression
+- **Custom Modes**: Create your own AI personalities with specific traits, voices, and purposes

 #### 🎙️ **Mobile-First Voice Journaling**
 Designed for on-the-go use, Life Navigator lets you capture thoughts, update to-do lists, and manage your daily notes using voice input throughout your day.
 Whether you're commuting, walking, or just want hands-free interaction, simply speak your thoughts and let the AI organize them into your journal and task management system.

-#### 🧠 **Context-Aware AI That Knows You Deeply**
-Unlike generic ChatGPT, Life Navigator's AI has access to your personal context, goals, relationships, and history through your linked files.
-It can provide personalized coaching, insights, and guidance based on your actual life situation, not generic responses.

 #### 🔍 **Full Control Over AI Context**
 Through the link expansion system, you have complete control over what information the AI can access.
 No RAGs, no guessing what AI can see - you explicitly choose what context to share using our special link syntax with the 🔎 emoji.